onkar717/VisualEyes/docs/README.md

 # Project Documentation

-This directory contains the main project documentation for the entire application.
+This directory contains the main project documentation for the metrics monitoring application.
 The documentation is organized as follows:

 ## Documentation Structure